Resource for GPs to Counsel Patients

 • Genital to genital and oral to genital

-• Therefore virgins can & do contract genital herpes
+• Therefore virgins can and do contract genital herpes

 • Condoms reduce transmission (condoms do stop many STIs)